 Anthony Quinn Bay is located on the east coast of Rhodes, about 4 kilometers south of Faliraki beach and about 15 to 17 kilometers from Rhodes Town, depending in the route.
-The waters here owe their deep emerald colour to the lush green vegetation which surrounds the beach.
-It is unarguably one of the most beautiful beaches on Rhodes, even though you will not find fine sand and much available space.
+The waters here owe their captivating emerald hue to the lush green vegetation which surrounds the beach.
+It is unarguably one of the most beautiful and exquisite beaches on Rhodes, despite the fact that you will not find fine sand and much available space.
 It's mostly popular with young people, especially Italians and locals, since the sharp rocks both in and out of the water are not ideal for families with young children or elderly people.

 The crystal clear water and gorgeous underwater scenery also makes Anthony Quinn bay one of the best areas in Rhodes for snorkeling.
 Here you will also find a scuba diving centre, so if you are up to it, it is definitely an experience worth trying out.